Automaginc/Logging/README.md

 # Logging
-Insanely over the top logging system, requiring stacktrace from C++23.
+Over the top logging system, requiring stacktrace from C++23.